 CART + Cyber Apex Consortium Contractor (Level 3)

-The Cyber Apex Consortium contractor will conduct requirements gathering, technology foraging, metrics development, and end-user identification, for the critical infrastructure technology gaps identified by the CART.
-The Cyber Apex Consortium contractor will maintain a consortium of vendors that will be leveraged to supply technologies and solutions to the Financial Sector’s needs, as documented in recommendation packages that get reviewed by the CART.
+The Cyber Apex Consortium contractor, Cyber Apex Solutions, LLC (CAS), will conduct requirements gathering, technology foraging, metrics development, and end-user identification, for the critical infrastructure technology gaps identified by the CART.
+CAS will maintain a consortium of vendors that will be leveraged to supply technologies and solutions to the Financial Sector’s needs.
+CAS will evaluate consortium proposals and develop a recommendation package consisting of multiple vendors that is reviewed by the CART.
+The Federal Government (as defined in 1.7.1) will then make the final decision on the recommendation package.
 The CART and DHS S&T PMO will also oversee the development, testing, evaluation, and integration of technologies.